This post may contain affiliate links.

 Always look out for deals and bargains, and don’t assume that more expensive means better quality.

 A good example of a baby item that varies hugely in price is a highchair.
-When I had my first baby, my cousin lent me her expensive fancy Chicco high chair a bit like this one which has an RRP of £149.
+When I had my first baby, my cousin lent me her expensive fancy Chicco high chair a bit like this one.
 Whilst it looked good, was made well, good quality and did the job, I found it bulky, difficult to clean and I had no need for the reclining option.

 Reduce the cost of raising a child by using cloth nappies